Alan Trejo Player Props: Rockies vs. Guardians

 Alan Trejo At The Plate

-- In seven of 18 games this year (38.9%), Trejo has reached base via hit, and that includes multiple hits twice.
+- In seven of 19 games this year (36.8%), Trejo has reached via hit, and that includes multiple hits twice.

-- He has not hit a home run in his 18 games this season.
+- In 19 games played this season, he has not gone deep.

 - In three games this season, Trejo has picked up an RBI, with more than one RBI once.